International shipping to Mexico: Your how-to guide for shipping packages to our neighbors down south.

 Many items are prohibited or regulated for import into Mexico, some of which seem unusual.
 Each carrier may have additional regulations.
 Be sure to check with your selected carrier to make sure the item you’re shipping is not prohibited, regulated, or subject to additional fees.

-The Export.gov website from the International Trade Administration lists the following items as prohibited or restricted for shipping to Mexico:
+The trade.gov website from the International Trade Administration lists the following items as prohibited or restricted for shipping to Mexico:

 USPS declares the following items completely prohibited from shipping to any country outside of the United States: